-Since its founding in 2006, the Brazil Institute has served as a highly respected and credible source of research and debate on key issues of bilateral concern between Brazil and the United States.
-The primary role of the Brazil Institute—the only country-specific policy institution focused on Brazil in Washington—is to foster understanding of Brazil’s complex reality and to support more consequential relations between Brazilian and U.S. institutions in the public and private sectors, as well as in academia and between citizens.
+The Brazil Institute—the only country-specific policy institution focused on Brazil in Washington—works to foster understanding of Brazil’s complex reality and to support more consequential relations between Brazilian and U.S. institutions in all sectors.

 Explore our Core Thematic Areas

 Promoting Brazil-U.S. cooperation in science and technology, and encouraging the debate of policies to foster innovation—the foundation of economic dynamism and growth.

 Exploring a pivotal moment for Brazil’s democratic institutions, in which grave challenges are matched by genuine opportunity to lay the groundwork for a stronger and more equitable democracy.